Article by Alastair Hazell

 The Bexhill Roaring 20s is Bexhill-on-Sea's annual flagship event.
 The brainchild of events organiser, Roger Crouch, who moved to Bexhill in 2013 and spotted an opportunity for a big event in keeping with the unique style and sophistication of the 1920s.

-The first Bexhill Roaring 20s took place in July 2014 and I got involved as a sponsor from the very start.
+The first Bexhill Roaring 20s took place in July 2014.
 Having met with Roger, it was very obvious that he was passionate about putting on a show for Bexhill to be proud of.
 With my late father's work on the Bexhill 100 Festival of Motoring very much in my mind, I wanted to assist him to make the event a great one.
-And, 3 years later, boy have we succeeded.
+And, 4 years later, boy have we succeeded.

 Saturday 18 July 2015 went down in Bexhill folklore.
 It was the day that Bexhill smashed the Guinness world record for the largest Charleston dance as crowds of thousands packed the De La Warr Pavilion balconies, terrace and surrounding areas.
 The atmosphere was electric - absolutely incredible.
 This was Bexhill at its finest.